frankrbentley/edx-platform/docs/course_authors/source/ora_students.rst

 .. image:: /Images/PeerScoredResponse.gif

-If you want to see the full rubric for either an AI or peer assessment, click **Toggle Full Rubric**.
+If you want to see the full rubric for peer assessment, click **Toggle Full Rubric**.

 .. note:: For a peer assessment, if you haven't yet graded enough